sunilemanjee/hotel-finder-query-constructor/README.md

   - ELSER Semantic Search
   - Text Match

+- **AI Summary Chat**: Intelligent explanations of search results with:
+  - 🤖 "Help me understand" button for each result with explain data
+  - Resizable chat pane for follow-up questions
+  - UI-aware recommendations for improving search performance
+  - Context-aware guidance based on your search query

 - Real-time search results with highlighting
 - Modern, responsive UI built with Bootstrap
 - Query visualization for debugging